The Pharmaceutical Care Network Europe (PCNE) was established in 1994 and it became an official association (under Dutch law) in 2004.

 Lastly, the Pharmaceutical Care Network Europe knows honorary members.

 Annually, PCNE members and observers can share and discuss their pharmaceutical care related projects in the so called 'Soapbox', and ask for, or get advice.
 They can also open their projects for participation by other members and countries.
 Members can also announce their work by email to all members in a List, or in a Newsletter that appears every 3 months.
-Members can also participate in PCNE projects and working groups such as the DRP-classification or Medication Review working group.
+Members can also participate in PCNE projects and working groups such as the DRP-classification, Medication Review, Guidelines and Indicators, or other working group.